joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 ![Deploys view](../assets/12.deploys-view.png)

-To continue to update your Netlify live site:

-- On the `main` branch, confirm that your app works.
 While adding to your app, you should work on another branch like `dev` and only merge into `main` when your new features are working.

+Think about a professional setting.
+If you visit your favorite website and it is down, you will be very unhappy.
+Therefore it is critical that applications are built and tested on other branches and that only working changes are merged to the `main` branch.

+This workflow would look similar to this:

 ```bash
 git add -A